Folkways

 Folk medicine ways resist the commercialization of plants!
 Making plant medicine on a small scale, in a slow way, means I can only serve a community of a limited size.
 This mimics how the earth cares for the people it immediately interacts with, also called ‘bioregional herbalism’.
 This is not a money-making venture, this is a calling to service, called by the plants (and my heart).

 There are plants for each body system, and the knowledge of this was passed from person to person until eventually it was correlated to the common Western medical language we know and accept, to create Traditional Western Herbalism.
-TWH categorizes medicinal plants as diuretics, analgesic, lymphatics, lymphagogues, digestives, cholagogues, diaphoretics, emmenagogues, hemostatic, vulnerary, expectorant, carminative, alterative, inflammation modulating…and on, in the language of the Western medical system.
+TWH categorizes medicinal plants as diuretics, analgesics, lymphatics, lymphagogues, digestives, cholagogues, diaphoretics, emmenagogues, hemostatic, vulnerary, expectorant, carminative, alterative, inflammation-modulating…and on, in the language of the Western medical system.

-Other older systems such as Traditional Chinese Medicine (TCM), and Ayerveda (among others) have held onto their understanding of the unseen realms and know that healing is as much energetic as it is physical.
-(I love to see the parallels between these systems and indeed they each have their own language for all the same concepts.)
+Older systems, such as Traditional Chinese Medicine (TCM), and Ayurveda (among others) have held onto their understanding of the unseen realms, and agree that healing is energetic and physical.
+I love to see the parallels between these systems.

-With the industrialization of medicine in the West the allopathic way of medicine was born.
+With the industrialization of medicine in the West, allopathic medicine was born.
 I wouldn’t call it “healing”, because it sets out to treat symptoms, thereby causing an endless reliance on the state of “unwellness”.

-Traditional Western Herbalism has taken folk knowledge and combined it with modern medical language and allopathic approach.
-That is to say: “this plant fixes that problem” which is completely reductive and not holistic.
-The allopathic way of thinking in modern medical practices ignores the unseen realm and the wealth of information that flows out of it.
-It ignores that we are energetic beings living in a soup of environmental energies and that healing is as much rearranging matter, as it is about rearranging energies.
+Traditional Western Herbalism has combined folk knowledge with modern medical language and an allopathic approach: “This plant fixes that problem” which is completely reductive and not holistic.
+In modern medical practice, this allopathic way of thinking ignores the unseen realm and the wealth of information that flows from it.
+It ignores that we are energetic beings living in a soup of environmental energies and that healing is as much about rearranging matter, as it is about rearranging energies.

 Because I live in a society heavily reliant on this allopathic model of treating symptoms (that causes more symptoms and on and on until the body breaks) I have learned the language of modern Western Herbalism (so-called Traditional Western Herbalism) so that I can make the idea of plant medicine makes sense to the person seeking help.
 This is necessary in a world where most no longer have enough contact with nature to trust plants.
 Most people want to hear how something will be fixed, even though energetic plant medicine doesn’t work this way.
-Energetic plant medicine - aka folk medicine - seeks to support organ systems + energetic systems stimulating them to return to a state of optimal functioning, thereby allowing the body to heal itself.
+Folk medicine seeks to support both organ systems + energetic systems stimulating them to return to a state of optimal functioning, thereby allowing the body to heal itself

 THIS is folk medicine!
 Conversations over time with plants and bodies to bring about well-being, repair, support, and in some cases transformation.